2019 China and Japan Flyer

-The application process has been completed for the 2018 Spain Travel Study program.
-Accepted students will learn about the practice of pharmacy of Spain and the European Union.
-The course dates are from May 14 through August 19, 2018 with the tentative travel dates of June 8 through June 24, 2018.
+For 2019, the College of Pharmacy will offer a program in China and Japan.
+Accepted students will learn about the practice of traditional Chinese medicine.
 As part of the program, there is a three credit hour elective course offered.
 Each opportunity is open to all students from U.S. accredited colleges of pharmacy.
 During the application process, students are welcome to apply to Nova Southeastern University as a non-degree seeking student.

 Program topics include: